plone/training/ttw/rapido.rst

 When the block is inserted in a Plone page using a Diazo rule, the reloading will just replace the current page with the bare block.
 Usually this is not what we want.
 If we want the current Plone page to be preserved, we need to activate the AJAX mode in the YAML file:

 .. code-block:: yaml

     target: ajax

-Exercise 4: Add the Like button
+Exercise 4: Add The Like Button
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Add a :guilabel:`Like` button to the block.